EvanDarwin/poster3/docs/index.rst

       key corresponding to the parameter in the dict.
 Thanks to Matthew King for the suggestion.
     - poster now works under python2.7

+0.8.0 (TBD):
+    - Fixed parameter name encoding so that it follows RFC 2388,2047.
+Thanks to Emilien Klein for pointing this out.
+    - Don't include Content-Length header for each part of the multipart message.
+Fixes issues with some ruby web servers.
+Thanks to Anders Pearson.

 0.9 (future):
     - Finalize API